 Red Hat sponsors (ie. pays for) development of libguestfs and a huge number of other open source projects.
 But you can run libguestfs and the virt tools on many different Linux distros and Mac OS X. We try our best to support all Linux distros as first-class citizens.
 Some virt tools have been ported to Windows.

-Libguestfs takes a different approach from kpartx. kpartx needs root, and mounts filesystems on the host kernel (which can be insecure - see "SECURITY" in guestfs(3)).
+Libguestfs takes a different approach from kpartx. kpartx needs root, and mounts filesystems on the host kernel (which can be insecure - see guestfs-security(1)).
 Libguestfs isolates your host kernel from guests, is more flexible, scriptable, supports LVM, doesn't require root, is isolated from other processes, and cleans up after itself.
 Libguestfs is more than just file access because you can use it to create images from scratch.

 vdfuse is like kpartx but for VirtualBox images.
 See the kpartx comparison above.
 You can use libguestfs on the partition files exposed by vdfuse, although it's not necessary since libguestfs can access VirtualBox images directly.